During the isolation of the pandemic, it became clear to many that nature held a cure.

 Smithson is the founder and editor-in-chief of Lenscratch, a daily journal on photography.
 In 2012, she received the Rising Star Award through the Griffin Museum of Photography for her contributions to the photographic community.
 In 2014 and 2019, Smithson’s work was selected for the Critical Mass Top 50.
 In 2015, the Magenta Foundation published her monograph, Self & Others: Portrait as Autobiography, and in 2016, the Smithsonian Air and Space Museum commissioned Smithson to create a series of portraits for the upcoming Faces of Our Planet exhibition.
 In 2018 and 2019, her work was exhibited in the National Portrait Gallery in London as part of the Taylor Wessing Photographic Portrait Prize.
 Kris Graves Projects published her book, LOST II: Los Angeles and Peanut Press released her monograph, Fugue State, in 2021.
 In 2022, Smithson was recognized as a Hasselblad Heroine.

-Caroline Yang is a documentary photographer based in St. Paul, Minnesota who strives to create photographs that reflect the depth and complexities of the human experience, while bringing understanding and connection to our communities.
-Yang graduated from Tufts University in Boston, Massachusetts, and worked as an advertising account executive at Fallon before becoming a professional photographer.
-Her work has been published in the New York Times, the Washington Post, US News & World Report, and others.
+Caroline Yang is a documentary photographer based in Minneapolis-St. Paul, Minnesota.
+She strives to create photographs that reflect the depth and complexities of the human experience, while bringing understanding and connection to our communities.
+Yang’s work has been published in the New York Times, the Washington Post and has recently been included in Communication Arts Photography Annual 63 and American Photography 38.
+She is a member of both Women Photograph and Diversify Photo.

 The Visual Thinking Collective is a group of creative, independent women committed to supporting photography and storytelling.
 Founded in 2020, the collective is focused on collaboration, education, and mentorship with the goal of contributing to the continued advancement of the visual community.